chtrembl/azure-cloud/petstore/10-configure-b2c-for-petstoreapp-identity-management/README.md

 ![](images/ap4.png)

-In the top rigght, toggle directories and select your newly created Directory/Tenant
+In the top right, toggle directories and select your newly created Directory/Tenant

 You should see something similar to the below image: